sw3dish/colin.id/content/blog/exploring-languages/exploring-rust/exploring-rust-week-1.md

 - **`match` statements/destructuring**

   I've been a fan of pattern matching since I was first exposed to it with OCaml in undergrad.
 Every time I use `switch` in JavaScript, I think of what could've been 😩.

-Things that are confusing:

-- **Statements have semicolons, expressions don't.**
-  I guess the compiler will catch if you accidentally place a semicolon after the last expression in a function (if you mean to implicitly return)?
-Maybe I'm missing something here.